turbot/steampipe-plugin-gcp/docs/tables/gcp_organization.md

 # Table: gcp_organization

-GCP Organization resource is the root node of the GCP (Google Cloud Platform) resource hierarchy and all resources that belong to an organization are located under the organization node.
+A GCP organization is the root node of the GCP (Google Cloud Platform) resource hierarchy and all resources that belong to an organization are located under the organization node.

-**_Please note_**: This table requires `resourcemanager.organizations.get` permission to retrieve organization details.
+**_Please note_**: This table requires the `resourcemanager.organizations.get` permission to retrieve organization details.

 ## Examples